libp2p/specs/ambient-peer/README.md

 1. Node _B_ chooses a subset of at most 5 known peer records received from other peers.
    1. The chosen peer records SHOULD at least have one address that share the same transport technology as the the connection between node _A_ and node _B_.
       For example, if node _A_ and node _B_ are connected via WebRTC, node _B_ SHOULD select 5 peer records where each one of them has at least one WebRTC address.
-   1. Node _B_ MUST NOT be currently connected to any of these nodes.
+   1. Node _B_ SHOULD NOT be currently connected to any of these nodes.
 1. Node _B_ writes these peer records onto the stream in their [protobuf encoding](https://github.com/libp2p/specs/blob/master/RFC/0003-routing-records.md#address-record-format), each record being length-prefixed using an unsigned varint and closes the stream after the last one.
 1. Node _A_ reads peer records from the stream until EOF or 5 have been received, whichever comes earlier.

 ## Security considerations

 Revealing even just some of your peers has serious privacy and security implications for a network.
-As a result, this specification forbids nodes to return peer records of nodes they are connected to.
+By default, implementations MUST NOT share records of peers they are currently connected to.
+Implementations MAY add a configuration flag that allows users to override this.

 <!-- @vyzo to add more text here -->